JDDev0/EnergizedPower/README.md

 - Lightning Generator
 - Solar Panels (5 Tiers)

-Energy can be transported with Copper Cables and Energized Copper Cables
+Energy can be transported with Copper Cables and Energized Copper Cables.

 This mod adds the following items:
 - Batteries (8 Tiers)